Shopping Cart

 e.g.: Diethyl Phthalate (DEP), Dimethyl Phthalate (DMP), Dibutyl Phthalate (DBP), Butyl Benzyl Phthalate (BBP), Diethylhexyl Phthalate (DEHP)

 Phthalates are plasticizers used in many cosmetic products.
-They are suspected of having hormonal effects and negative impacts on child development.
-Phthalates can pollute waterways and be harmful to aquatic life.
+They are suspected of having hormonal effects and negative impacts on children's development.
+Phthalates can contaminate water and be harmful to aquatic life.

 Benzophenones and related UV filters